Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 disabled.
 This exists to speed up a bulk insertion of data when a directory is still being set up.

+In some experiments, this has made `addEntry` operations run four times faster!

 :::caution

 Enabling this _disables_ access controls.
 This should NOT be enabled if your